10vivekpoddar/10vivekpoddar/README.md

 # Hi there 👋, I'm Vivek

 I am Vivek Poddar, from India.
 I am a 3rd year engineering student with a specialization in Electronics & Communication Engineering.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working on web development
-- 🥅 Goals: Contribute more to Open Source projects
+- 🥅 Goals: Contribute to Open Source projects
 - 😄 Pronouns: He/His

 ### Connect with me: